leodai716/myghpage/_posts/2019-10-20-NewsScraping-blog.md

 ## Concluding Remark
 The code runs perfectly, but it takes about one day to scrap data form first of January 2019 to mid-October.
 That means it’s almost impossible to put the code running on a laptop.
 Luckily, I have a desktop dedicated to running this kind of extra time-consuming codes.
 Also, life is short.
 Use API when available or simply stay away from web scraping.
 It will save you a great deal of anger of frustration.
-Well, now I am addicted so I can sink deeper in this bottomless abyss.
+Well, now I am addicted so I can only sink deeper in this bottomless abyss.